-215. Under section 32 of the ORSO, the MPFA may under certain conditions require the administrator to cause an auditor approved by the MPFA to prepare a report on any matters specified in a written notice from the MPFA, and to supply the report to the MPFA.
-Such additional reports would constitute a separate appointment from that as auditors of the financial statements of the scheme.
-Accordingly, any auditor appointed under these circumstances would issue an engagement letter in accordance with the principles and requirements of SAS 140 "Engagement letters".
+215216.
+Under section 32 of the ORSO, the MPFA may under certain conditions require the administrator to cause an auditor approved by the MPFA to prepare a report on any matters specified in a written notice from the MPFA, and to supply the report to the MPFA.
+Such additional reports would constitute a separate appointment from that as auditorsthe auditor of the financial statements of the scheme.
+Accordingly, any auditor appointed under these circumstances would issue an agree the terms of this engagement letter-in accordance writing with the principles and requirements of SAS 140 "Engagement letters".administrator.